 Where is this grant available?

-The ECO4 grant is available in England, Scotland and Wales; however, it is currently unavailable in Northern Ireland.
+The ECO4 grant is available in England, Scotland and Wales.
+It is currently unavailable in Northern Ireland.

 Eligibility requirements